 Kobudo – The “ancient martial way” of Okinawa, this weapon-based art is complementary to karate.
 Okinawan kobudo weapons include the bo (staff), sai (truncheon), nunchakun (flail), kama (sickle), tonfa (nightstick), and eiku (oar).
 Kobudo training improves coordination and manual dexterity, some of its movements can be translated to modern tools and weapons, and it’s a lot of fun!

 Judo – A Japanese art which includes throws, sweeps, pins, joint locks, and chokes.
-It has its roots in jiu-jitsu, has been a part of the Summer Olympics since 1964, and it was even studied by Teddy Roosevelt back in 1904!
-Basic judo instruction such as breakfalls (falling without injury) is included in all of our classes, and yellow belts and higher learn the remainder of the judo techniques.
-Our emphasis is on where these movements can be used in our karate and in self defense.
+Judo has been a part of the Summer Olympics since 1964, and it was even studied by Teddy Roosevelt back in 1904!
+Basic judo instruction such as breakfalls (falling without injury) is included in all of our classes, and yellow belts and higher begin learning throws, sweeps, and the grappling/locking/choking techniques.
+Our emphasis is on where these movements can be used in our karate and in self defense, and is taught within our karate classes.